Bachir-Ndiaye/Projects/README.md

-# Wild Code School Projects/Challenges/Courses
+# WELCOME TO MY GITHUB PORTFOLIO

-This repository contains all my class projects that i've done over the year 2021 at the Wild Code School Lyon.
+This repository contains all my class projects that i've done over the year 2021 at the Wild Code School Lyon and my personal projects.

-For more clarity, i decided to separate projects in 4 different topics.
+For more clarity, i decided to separate projects done with the WCS in 4 different topics.

+## Wild Code School PROJECTS

 I. Linux environment